 You’ll have this wreath done in no time flat, and under $10 if you head to the dollar sections of the stores!
 Assuming you already have and, own your glue gun.
 Make your bow simple or try this styled wreath bow tutorial.

 It’s nice to know you can find supplies that are affordable, and still make something pretty.

-Pin this photo for when your ready to make yours.
+Pin this photo for when you are ready to make yours.
 You can use this tutorial for all your seasonal wreaths by varying your supplies and colors to match the season.